davidculemann/remix-shadcn-supabase-boilerplate-docs/README.md

 This is based on the [Remix Docs Template](https://github.com/boomerang-io/remix-docs-template?tab=readme-ov-file#frontmatter) and its content requirements.

-## Contributing

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to this repository.

 ## License

 This repository is licensed under the [Apache License, Version 2.0](LICENSE).

+## Acknowledgements

+This project was originally forked from the [Boomerang documentation repository](https://github.com/boomerang-io/remix-docs-template).
+Thank you to the Boomerang team for their work and inspiration.